-A significant driver of EPE's resource need is the planned retirement of existing generation facilities.
-These retirements will create substantial capacity and energy deficits that must be filled by new resources to ensure continued reliability and compliance with state renewable and carbon-free energy policies.
+Another driver of EPE's resource need is the planned retirement of existing generation facilities.
+These retirements will create capacity and energy deficits that must be filled by new resources to ensure continued reliability and compliance with state renewable and carbon-free energy policies.

-EPE anticipates the following generation retirements within the planning horizon:
+EPE anticipates the following generation retirements and decommissioning within the planning horizon:

-• Through 2030: EPE projects the retirement of 220 MW of nameplate generation capacity.
+• Through 2030: EPE projects the retirement and decommissioning of 220 MW of nameplate generation capacity.
 This planned decommissioning, driven by aging generation, will directly contribute to EPE's immediate need for new firm capacity and energy.

-Through 2045: An additional 996 MW of nameplate generation capacity is expected to retire by 2045, necessitating replacement resources that meet evolving state requirements for carbon-free and reliable power.
+• Through 2045: An additional 779 MW, for a total of 999 MW, of nameplate generation capacity is expected to retire by 2045, necessitating replacement resources that meet evolving state requirements for carbon-free and reliable power.